krivachy/unmuzzle/README.md

 # unmuzzle

-Do you like [Muzzle](https://muzzleapp.com/)'s notifications but wished you had such an exciting life?
+Do you like [Muzzle](https://muzzleapp.com/)'s notifications on it's landing page but wished you had such exciting notifications to mute?
 Well now you can!

 ### Quickstart